Enalean/tuleap-documentation-en/languages/en/user-guide/tql.rst

 .. code-block:: tql

-    SELECT @pretty_title, @status, open_date FROM @project = 'self' AND @tracker.name IN('release', 'sprint') WHERE @assigned_to = MYSELF()
+    SELECT @pretty_title, @status, open_date
+    FROM @project = 'self' AND @tracker.name IN('activity', 'task')
+    WHERE @assigned_to = MYSELF()
+    ORDER BY @last_update_date DESCENDING
-    // Returns all artifacts from current project release and sprint trackers assigned to me and display their title, status and opening date.
+    // Returns all artifacts from current project activity and task trackers assigned to me.
+    // Display their title, status and opening date ordered according to their last modification date.

 When using Cross-tracker search expert mode, you must use ``SELECT`` syntax with at least one field, ``FROM`` with at least one condition, and a condition after the ``WHERE``.
+The ``ORDER BY`` part is optional.

-TQL ``SELECT`` syntax allow you to select on the same fields allowed for the condition plus some special fields:
+TQL ``SELECT`` syntax allows you to select on the same fields allowed for the condition plus some special fields:

 Semantics and always there fields:
  * ``@id`` Artifact id.